frostmarked/bonParent/README.md

 Im going to create an over-engineered website for my cows!<br/>
 Why?
 Learning by doing!

-Currently its located on https://beta.limousin.se <br>
+Its located on https://limousin.se <br>
-JHipster Registry on https://registry.limousin.se and the JHipster Console on https://console.limousin.se<br>
+JHipster Registry on https://registry.limousin.se and the <br>JHipster Console on https://console.limousin.se<br>
-My production k8s cluster (or is it a development cluster??) is running on Scaleway<br>
+My production k8s cluster (or is it a playground cluster??) is running on https://www.scaleway.com<br>
+CI/CD with the help of GitHub Actions <br>
+Static code analysis from https://sonarcloud.io/ <br>
+Performance boost is provided by https://www.cloudflare.com/
+<br><br><br>

 [JHipster](https://www.jhipster.tech/) and [JHipster JDL](https://www.jhipster.tech/jdl) will be the backbone in powering the below sketch of the planned architecture.<br/>